-- The Product Owner also plays an important role in ensuring that the Scrum Master primarily ensures that problems are eliminated.
-He is the one who communicates with stakeholders, works with suppliers and communicates with company management.
+- Even if the Scrum Master should primarily ensure that problems are eliminated, the Product Owner also has an important role.
+Next to the Scrum team, he is the one who communicates with stakeholders, works with suppliers and communicates with the company management.
 A good cooperation between Scrum Master and Product Owner is therefore very important.

-The removal of Impediments is a skill that a Scrum Master can perfect over time.
+Impediment removal is a skill that the Scrum Master and the Scrum Team can perfect over time.
 It’s not uncommon for the visualisation of the Impediment Board to vary over time, perhaps additional information will be added to the board, perhaps some other information will disappear.
 It is important that it is a tool to eliminate problems as quickly and sustainably as possible.